The Nick Foles Legend Grows in Win over Bears Marked by Controversy, Disbelief

 There's nothing lucky or glitchy about what Foles is doing.
 It's who he is.

 We will probably stupidly keep waiting for the Foles magic to end, and maybe it will next week in New Orleans.
-The Eagles have opened as big underdogs, the largest spread so far of the divisional games, according to Oddshark.
-So the gamblers are already counting out Foles.
+The Eagles have opened as big underdogs, the largest spread so far of the divisional games, according to OddsShark.
+So the oddsmakers are already counting out Foles.

 Yes, they keep saying, the Foles magic will end.
 At some point.
 Right?